NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 (int, or list of ints): The last possible action step, or list of last steps, from which one is chosen at random for each scene.
 This field will overwrite 'auto_last_step' if set.
-Default: none (unlimited)
+Default: no last step (unlimited)

 Simple Example: